fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 {% include alert.html class='info' title='Do in class or ASAP afterward' text="
 - As with all our other tools, we're using real world tools as part of our survey of digital interfaces to history.
 - Create a free and secure account at [GitHub](http://github.com).
 You can pick any username/password you want---it's independent of UNM and Zotero.
-- Add your GitHub username to our shared Google Doc by the end of the day, and I'll invite everyone to join our GitHub Team.
+- Add your GitHub username to our [shared Google Doc of GitHub usernames](https://docs.google.com/document/d/1Egg3c8LxeUo54B63HqbC-d-MSWKClvjJVfhrzxwz_YI/edit?usp=sharing) by the end of the day, and I'll invite everyone to join our GitHub Team.
 Like Zotero, You'll get an email asking if you want to accept the invitation.
 Do it!
 - Use either [Dillinger](https://dillinger.io/) or a text editor (like [Atom](https://atom.io)) to create a plaintext Markdown file with some dummy text that includes some Markdown formatting---this shows me you understand the basics of Markdown.
 Be sure to save it as `firstname-lastname.md` (example: `fred-gibbs.md`).
 The text in your file doesn't matter, but make sure your filename:
   - has no spaces
   - is all lower case